 Locations of Stations

-The RTS Link transits from the underground Woodlands North station to the above-ground Bukit Chagar station via a 25m high bridge across the Straits of Johor.
+The RTS Link Woodlands North Station will be constructed underground at a maximum depth of 28 metres.
+There will be three stories, with two basement levels and an underground linkway to the CIQ building.
+The RTS Link transits from the underground Woodlands North Station to the above-ground Bukit Chagar station via a 25m high bridge across the Straits of Johor.

 The cross-border nature of the construction will involve many stakeholders and require close coordination and cooperation.
 Beyond this, engineers will have to contend with several construction complexities.